 Although, the poison didn’t have any effect on Lord Shiva, gods had to keep him awake on that night as the poison was very toxic.
 All gods kept a vigil that night to observe Lord Shiva.
 To keep him awake, they entertained him by performing various musics and dances.
 As the Sun came out, the Lord Shiva was very happy with the devotion of gods and blessed them.
 Since then, devotees try to enchant him on this day.
 They fast and keep vigil at night to thank Lord Shiva for saving the world.
 It is said that Lord Shiva blesses all the devotees, who pleases him on the occasion of Maha Shivaratri.

 Every year, this holy day of Maha Shivaratri is celebrated all over the world by the devotees of Shiva.
-In 2016, devotees will plan their Maha Shivratri well in advance.
-So, what are you waiting for?
-If you also want to become the part of the blessings of the Supreme Lord, observe Mahashivratri Vrat in 2016.
+If you also want to become a part of the blessings of the Supreme Lord, observe Mahashivratri Vrat in 2020.

 Maha Shivaratri is a festival, which is not restricted only to India.
-Like every year, Nepal will also celebrate Maha Shivratri in 2016 with great enthusiasm.
+Nepal also celebrate this festival with great enthusiasm.

-So, this was all we had about this glorious day of Mahashivratri in 2016, as of now.
-Stay tuned to AstroSage for more such interesting stuff.
-We hope you will make the best out of Maha Shivaratri in 2016.
+So, this was all we had about this glorious day of Mahashivratri in 2020, as of now.
+Stay tuned to MyKundali for more such interesting stuff.
+We hope you will make the best out of Maha Shivaratri.
 Stay blessed!